nirbar/PanelSwWixExtension/README.md

 - 27007: WebsiteConfig error template for prompting user on errors.
 - 27008: SqlSearch error template for prompting user on errors.
 - 27009: JsonJpath error template for prompting user on errors.
+- 27011: ExecOn message template for prompting user on success with promptAlways.

 ## Properties